Logo Voyage

 17 Irkutsk (UTC+8, an hour ahead of Krasnoyarsk) like Omsk was a place to send dissidents, but a fire in 1879 destroyed most of its old centre, and wooden buildings were never again permitted downtown.
 The city is close to the shores of Lake Baikal and you might be able to join a local tour.

-Ulan-Ude is the junction between the Trans-Mongolian route to Ulaanbaatar and Beijing, and the Trans-Siberian route to Chita, Ussuriysk, Vladivostok and North Korea.
+Ulan-Ude (UTC+8) is the junction between the Trans-Mongolian route to Ulaanbaatar and Beijing, and the Trans-Siberian / Manchurian route to Chita (for China), Ussuriysk, Vladivostok and North Korea.
+Not much here.

 China has a single time zone, UTC+8, across a very wide country.
 It has an extensive high-speed railway network operated by China Railway, use their passenger portal for timetables and ticket purchase (open 05:00-01:00 China time).
 Tickets are ticketless, so to speak - your purchase is recorded alongside your ID and you simply present that ID at station barriers.
 (One barrier to enter the station precinct, one for the "airside" zone of what resembles an airport, and one at each boarding gate, so don't be rushing up at the last minute.)
 The same system is used at major visitor attractions.
 You are so utterly sunk if you mislay your passport, about the only thing you can do without it is eat noodles and break wind.

-20 Beijing means "northern capital" and all routes converge here.
-It's a vast city but much of what you want to see is in a manageable area, such as the Forbidden Palace next to Tiananmen Square.
+21 Beijing means "northern capital" and all routes converge here.
+It's a vast city but much of what you want to see is in a manageable area, such as the Forbidden City Palace next to Tiananmen Square.
 Day trips even run to the Great Wall.

 Going south are several possible routes and stop-offs, and you can also take slow conventional trains, for the sort of journey times that might have daunted Marco Polo.
 But Confucius he say: never try to see all of China in a few days.

 Three railways are intended to link China with its southern neighbours.
 As of 2025 the only viable route is the central, from Kunming via Laos to Bangkok as described below.
-The eastern route is served by slow train to Hanoi then Ho Chi Minh City / Saigon, then you have to use the bus to Phnom Penh in Cambodia then into Thailand to rejoin the railway to Bangkok.
-The western route via Burma is long-stalled and the money allocated to it has somehow disappeared.
+The eastern route is via Nanning and Hanoi to Ho Chi Minh City / Saigon, but then you have to use the bus to Phnom Penh in Cambodia then into Thailand to rejoin the railway to Bangkok.
+The western route via Burma / Myanmar is long-stalled and the money allocated to it has somehow disappeared.

 Indochina

-Nong Khai just across the border has the usual Buddhist imagery but the oddest sight of all is Sala Kaew Khu sculpture park 6 km east.
-There are two trains a day from Vientiane Khamsavath/Tai station, and four south to Bangkok taking 12 hours via Udon Thani, Ayutthaya and Don Muang Airport (DMK).
+Nong Khai south bank of the Mekong has Thai border control, which takes about 45 min.
+The town has the usual Buddhist imagery but the oddest sight of all is Sala Kaew Khu sculpture park 6 km east.
+There are two trains a day from Vientiane Khamsavath station, and four south to Bangkok taking 12 hours via Udon Thani, Ayutthaya and Don Muang Airport (DMK).

 Ayutthaya 80 minutes out from Bangkok has old city ruins a short walk from the station.
 Change here for Lopburi, Sukhothai and Chiang Mai.